palantir/conjure/docs/spec/wire.md

 Clients should be able to round trip unknown variants of enums and unions.

 ### 4.5.
 CORS and HTTP preflight requests
-In order to be compatible with browser [preflight requests](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request), servers must support the HTTP `OPTIONS` method .
+In order to be compatible with browser [preflight requests](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request), servers must support the HTTP `OPTIONS` method.

 ### 4.6.
 HTTP/2
 The Conjure wire specification is compatible with HTTP/2, but it is not required.